CExA-project/kokkos-workshop/README.md

 ## Ruche cluster

 Ruche is the mesocentre of Paris-Saclay.
 It provides a computing environment for research and teaching.
-Ruche is equipped of both CPU (Intel Xeon Gold 6230 20C @ 2.1GHz) and GPU nodes (Nvidia Tesla V100 and A100).
+Ruche is equipped with both CPU (Intel Xeon Gold 6230 20C @ 2.1GHz) and GPU nodes (Nvidia Tesla V100 and A100).

 ### Connect to Ruche